Important information

 Filing a complaint

-To learn more about complaint settlement at NBI, consult the following document:
+To learn more about complaint settlement at National Bank Savings and Investments, consult the following document: Information on Handling Client Complaints.

-Contact Client Complaint Appeal Office (CCAO):
+Client Complaint Appeal Office (CCAO)

 Email: complaintappeal@nbc.ca